The Amida Care Fund at Stonewall Community Foundation Announces 2021 Grant Awards for HIV/AIDS Initiatives at NYC Community Organizations

-On December 10, the Amida Care Fund at Stonewall Community Foundation announced that it has awarded a total of $30,000 in grant funding for innovative HIV prevention and services to several community-based organizations to help them continue their important work in the communities they serve.
-The 2020 grantees are Colectivo Intercultural TRANSgrediendo (CIT), Out My Closet (OMC), Pride Center of Staten Island, Sylvia Rivera Law Project, Translatinx Network, and Trinity Place Shelter.
-Grant recipients will receive $5,000 each and are selected based on their outstanding work to address HIV/AIDS in LGBTQ communities throughout New York City.
+New York, NY (December 9, 2021) – The Amida Care Fund at Stonewall Community Foundation announced today that it has awarded a total of $20,000 in grant funding for innovative HIV prevention and services to five community-based organizations to help them continue their important work in the communities they serve.
+The 2021 grantees are Brooklyn Community Pride Center, Colectivo Intercultural TRANSgrediendo, NEW Pride Agenda, Translatinx Network, and Trinity Place Shelter.
+Grantees will receive grants ranging from $3-5,000 each and were selected based on their outstanding work to address HIV/AIDS in LGBTQ communities throughout New York City.

-The Amida Care Fund at Stonewall Community Foundation was established as part of Amida Care’s privately funded Live Your Life wellness program and is focused on supporting work that advances Governor Andrew Cuomo’s Blueprint to End the HIV/AIDS Epidemic in New York State by 2020.
+Amida Care, the largest Medicaid Special Needs Health Plan in New York, serves over 9,000 members affected by HIV.
+The Amida Care Fund at Stonewall Community Foundation was established as part of Amida Care’s privately funded Live Your Life wellness program and is focused on supporting work that advances the goal of Ending the HIV/AIDS Epidemic in New York State.

 The Fund supports HIV education, prevention, intervention, and treatment programs that engage New Yorkers who are disproportionately impacted by HIV—such as young gay and bisexual men of color and people of transgender experience—and those who are HIV-positive but not virally suppressed or receiving necessary access to care.
 Grantees may also use funds for emergency activities in response to the COVID-19 pandemic and associated operating expense needs.

-“The COVID-19 pandemic has shined a harsh light on ongoing health disparities—including higher rates of HIV—that communities of color, the LGBTQ community, and other vulnerable populations have experienced for decades.
+“The COVID-19 pandemic has shined a harsh light on ongoing health disparities—including higher rates of HIV—that communities of color, the LGBTQ community, and other less-resourced populations have experienced for decades.
 Amida Care is proud to work in partnership with Stonewall Community Foundation to recognize and support organizations that do invaluable on-the-ground work to reach these communities and break down barriers they face to accessing quality health care,” said Doug Wirth, President and CEO of Amida Care.
-“We can’t end the HIV epidemic in New York without the essential community-based health services that these organizations provide, which address challenges that affect health, such as poverty, unemployment, unstable housing, and food insecurity, while providing access to HIV prevention methods like PrEP, HIV testing, and treatment.”
+“We can’t end the HIV epidemic in New York without the essential community-based health services that these organizations provide, which address challenges that affect health, such as poverty, unemployment, unstable housing, and food insecurity, while providing access to HIV testing, treatment, and HIV prevention methods like PrEP.”

-“This year has demonstrated the need for and needs of our grantee partners, many of which have stepped up to increase and expand the services they provide for vulnerable LGBTQ New Yorkers,” said Jarrett Lucas, Executive Director of Stonewall Community Foundation.
-“We are proud to stand alongside Amida Care in supporting these organizations.”
+“The past year has seen our grantee partners continue to provide life-saving services for vulnerable New Yorkers, often with reduced funding and other resources,” said Jarrett Lucas, Executive Director of Stonewall Community Foundation.
+“We are proud to partner with Amida Care to support these organizations.”

 Grant awards support a range of HIV-related programs and services: